ULTRONLORD/filetransfer/readme.md

     cd network-file-transfer
     ```

-3. **You have to contact the developr for further instructions becuse the software has benn compiled to an exe format so you'll need careful directions:**
+3. **Run the file from the command line "python sender.py [filename]"**

+4. **Run the file from the command line "python sender.py [filename]"**

-4. **You can rech out to thisi email for further directions: kaile.gerald@lmu.edu.ng**
+5. **You can reach out to this email for further directions: kaile.gerald@lmu.edu.ng**

+## 🌐 Network Considerations
+For successful file transfer, ensure that both the sender and receiver are connected to the same local network.

-## Contributing
+## Contributing🤝
 Contributions are welcome!
 If you have ideas for improvements or bug fixes, please open an issue or submit a pull request.